nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 The first step is to turn the power off to the light at the breaker- MAKE SURE YOU DO THIS.
 Once the power is 100% off, I started to dismantle the old light.
 Simple enough- take off mounting screws, take off light, clip connected wires (white, black, and ground), throw light away, and then take off the old mounting hardware.
 There was a surprise junction box already inside of the brick, but it had no way to connect all the new stuff, so I'm glad we went ahead a got a new box.

 Once all the old light stuff was off, I was left with a hole, a black wire, a white wire, and a loose ground wire because it was secured to one of the little brackets holding up the old lamp.
-This ending up being fine, so don't worry if yours doesn't come out of the wall either.
+This ended up being fine, so don't worry if yours doesn't come out of the wall either.

 Next, I put my new junction box against the brick and used a sharpie to mark where the two mounting holes landed.
 Be sure to drill into the brick itself and NOT the mortar.